-The kebele leaders requested assistance from CSCA-Gondar and our Gondar-based nonprofit partner, Link Ethiopia.
+The kebele leaders requested assistance from CSCA-Gand our Gondar-based nonprofit partner, Link Ethiopia.
 We learned that Saina Sabia has a grade school and high school, and, despite the kebele’s limited resources, student attendance and participation is high.
-CSCA-Gondar has previously worked with the kebele leadership, and a high level of mutual respect and trust developed over time.
-For example, in 2012 CSCA-Gondar funded the construction of a well to supply water to the grade school and high school.
-Also, CSCA-Gondar assisted the kebele in establishing a micro-loan program to facilitate income generation opportunities for the residents of the kebele (most residents are subsistence farmers and do not have ready access to capital to purchase additional income-producing farm animals, crop seeds and better farming equipment and tools).
+CSCA-G has previously worked with the kebele leadership.
+A high level of mutual respect and trust has developed over time.
+In 2012 CSCA-G funded the construction of a well to supply water to the grade school and high school.
+Also, CSCA-G assisted the kebele in establishing a micro-loan program to facilitate income generation opportunities for the residents of the kebele (most residents are subsistence farmers and do not have ready access to capital to purchase additional income-producing farm animals, crop seeds and better equipment and tools.

-In 2017 CSCA-Gondar invited Link Ethiopia to coordinate the project.
+In 2017, CSCA-G invited Link Ethiopia to coordinate the project.
 Link Ethiopia has extensive experience in building and working in schools in the Gondar area.
-A funding plan was developed in which CSCA-Gondar would raise funds in the Corvallis area, Link Ethiopia would apply for a grant from the U.S. Embassy in Addis Ababa, the Gondar Ministry of Education would supply some materials and the kebele would “fill the gaps.”
+A funding plan was developed in which CSCA-G would raise funds in the Corvallis area, Link Ethiopia would apply for a grant from the U.S. Embassy in Addis Ababa, the Gondar Ministry of Education would supply some materials and the kebele would “fill the gaps.”